 eBay vs. Reddit Miniswap

-eBay offers a vast marketplace with a lot of variety, but prices can be higher due to competition, and you might end up in a bidding war.
+eBay offers a vast marketplace with a lot of variety, but prices can be higher due to competition for Warhammer 40k armies for sale, and you might end up in a bidding war.
 Reddit Miniswap, on the other hand, has a more niche, hobby-focused community.

 Here, you’re dealing with fellow fans, which can lead to better prices and friendlier negotiations.
 However, since it’s not an official platform, there’s always a risk when dealing with strangers.